OSGeo/OSGeoLive-doc/es/quickstart/openjump_quickstart.rst

 Other Learning Resources for OpenJUMP
 =====================================

-This is only the first step on the road to using OpenJUMP.
+This is only the first step on the road to using uDig.
 There is a lot more great material (and ability) left for your to discover in our walkthroughs.

 You can download the user guide for the original JUMP program here: http://sourceforge.net/projects/surveyos/files/JUMP_PDF_Docs.zip/download